Skip to main content

 Community Outreach

 We pride ourselves on inspiring people around the community to explore STEM fields.
-Below is a list of annual events that Rocky Mountain Robotics participates in:
+Below are annual events in which Rocky Mountain Robotics participates:

 • What If Festival - Downtown Colorado Springs